 Giraffe– Blood and faecal sampling for reserve management.
 Post mortem investigations.

 Buffalo—Tuberculosis blood testing and capture.

 The project is headed by Dr. Fabiola Quesada, a One Health specialist, and Dr. Brendan Tindall, a Mega-Herbivore specialist.
 Check out the project PDF for more information on each of our vets.

 We do not promise any accommodation type during your stay so ask you to come with an open mind and enjoy what the game reserves offer us, their vets.
-In the evenings you will be surrounded by wildlife, enjoy evening gatherings, nice food, BBQ's, astronomy and chats about day-time adventures with the team and your course mates.
+There will always be drinkable tap water, bedding provided, and ample amounts of tasty food for you as we cater your 3 meals a day.
+We can cater for most dietary requirements so please highlight these to us on booking.
+In the evenings you will be surrounded by wildlife, enjoy evening gatherings, nice food and chats about day-time adventures with the team and your course mates.